 Redistricting to alleviate overcrowded schools seems like a necessary course of action.
 Though Dr. Martirano has taken temporary steps to alleviate overcrowding, a long-term solution is needed and redistricting will likely be part of it.
 Noting this, the most effective, least disruptive way to address overcrowding is to build more schools.
-Now that high school #13 has been chosen, the Board should set its sights on getting the school built while expediting the selection of high school #14 in Elkridge.
+Now that a site has been chosen for high school #13, the Board should set its sights on getting the school built while expediting the selection of a site in Elkridge for high school #14.
 Simultaneously, the Board should seek to learn about efforts that have worked in other parts of the country to address overcrowding.
-For example, me might consider developing specialized academies in schools with excess capacity—e.g., around STEM, the arts, or coding—to draw interested students from overcrowded schools.
+For example, we might consider developing specialized academies in schools with excess capacity—e.g., around STEM, the arts, or coding—to draw interested students from overcrowded schools.
 I would also advocate for the Board to conduct a community-wide survey of parents to assess the extent to which solutions identified by the Board are likely to be embraced by the community.